kaltura/DeveloperPortalDocs/documentation/media-player/Player-Configuration.md

 });
 ```

-#### Config parameters in iFrame Embed
+#### Configure Parameters in iFrame Embed

-For auto / iFrame embeds, pass the key / value pairs on the iFrame URL query string, using the flashvars with brackets and dot syntax for nested object attributes, as following:
+For auto / iFrame embeds, pass the key / value pairs on the iFrame URL query string using the Flashvars with brackets and dot syntax for nested object attributes as follows:

 * Instead of `flashvars: { autoPlay: true }`, use the following notation: `flashvars[autoPlay]=true`
 * Instead of `flashvars: { share: { plug: true } }`, use the following notation: `flashvars[share.plugin]=true`